Marco Carducci: International career

-Carducci has represented Canada at various youth levels.
+Carducci was born in Canada to a Canadian-Italian father and Uruguayan mother.
+He has represented Canada at various youth levels.
 He was on the Canadian team that went to the 2013 FIFA U-17 World Cup.
 In May 2014, he was named to the Canadian U-20 team that would participate in the Milk Cup later that summer.
 He played one game at the tournament, with his Vancouver Whitecaps compatriot Nolan Wirth playing the other two.
 Carducci would later participate again with the U20s in November, where he played two games against England and Russia in a 2–2 draw and a 2–1 victory, respectively.